lukso-network/docs/docs/networks/l15-testnet.md

 sidebar_position: 4
 ---

+# L15 Public Testnet

-This testnet is ephemeral, which is smooth gateway to [L16](l16-testnet.md).
+This testnet is ephemeral, which is smooth gateway to [L16 Public Testnet](l16-testnet.md).

 Current state of development can be found at https://github.com/lukso-network/l16-multinet/issues/10